COSIMA

 This repository is a Cookbook of Recipes ๐ฉ๐ฝโ๐ณ ๐จ๐ปโ๐ณ.

-A collection of recipes and tutorials for analysing ocean and sea ice model output produced by the Consortium for Ocean-Sea Ice Modelling in Australia (COSIMA).
+A collection of cooking lessons and recipes for analysing ocean and sea ice model output produced by the Consortium for Ocean-Sea Ice Modelling in Australia (COSIMA).

-We explain: a "recipe" here is an example of an analysis of some ocean-sea ice model output or some ocean-related observational datasets.
+We explain: a "cooking lesson" here is a tutorial that teaches you something generic (e.g. about plotting or loading data); a "recipe" is an example of an analysis of some ocean-sea ice model output or some ocean-related observational datasets.

-All the recipes combined form a cookbook ๐!
+All the lessons and the recipes combined form a cookbook ๐!

 Most recipes use output from the ACCESS-OM2 model, while some also use results from configurations of the Modular Ocean Model 6 (MOM6) and remote sensing observations.